Please modify the filters.

 In general terms, the process of decommissioning a pipeline involves: removing the oil from the pipeline; cleaning the pipeline; physically disconnecting the pipeline; segmenting the pipeline and continuing to monitor it.

-Over the past decade, Enbridge has transported nearly 14 billion barrels of crude oil with a safe delivery record that’s better than 99.999 per cent.
-We know that’s not good enough, because our goal – simply, unequivocally – will always be zero incidents.
+Over the past decade, Enbridge has transported more than 15 billion barrels of crude oil with a safe delivery record that’s better than 99.999 per cent.
+We know that’s not good enough, because our goal—simply, unequivocally—will always be zero incidents.

 At Enbridge, we back up our safety priorities by investing heavily in the tools, technologies, and strategies to ensure our energy transportation and distribution systems operate safely, reliably, and in an environmentally responsible manner.
-In 2012 and 2013 we invested a total of $4-billion in programs and initiatives to maintain and further enhance our pipelines and facilities in all parts of our business.
+Over the past four years, ending in 2015, we spent $4.56 billion on system integrity and leak detection across our crude oil and liquids pipeline operations.

 Click here for a more thorough description of Enbridge's dedication to pipeline safety, including the areas of monitoring, prevention, and emergency response.